davidomanovic/QuantumChemistrySimulations/README.md

 This repo serves as a container for everything done during my master's thesis specialization project.

+Data produced with this repo is found in the `data` folder, which contains `.csv` files.

 In this repository you will find python scripts which contain:
 - Using quantum computing to solve the electronic structure problem in quantum chemistry.
 - Simulations of the Local Unitary Cluster Jastrow ansatz on a quantum circuit by utilizing the `ffsim` library and `qiskit`.